lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   They will be removed by the SCHC C/D sublayer.
   If the size of the SCHC Fragment Payload exceeds or equals the size of one regular tile plus the size of an L2 Word, this SHOULD raise an error flag.
-- otherwise, tiles MUST be assembled based on the a priori known size and padding bits MUST be discarded.
+- otherwise, tiles MUST be assembled based on the a priori known tile size.
+  * If allowed by the Profile, the end of the payload MAY contain the last tile, which may be shorter.
+Padding bits are indistinguishable from the tile data bits, at his stage.
+  * Otherwise, padding bits MUST be discarded.
     The latter is possible because

     * the size of the tiles is known a priori,
     * tiles are larger than an L2 Word
     * padding bits are always strictly less than an L2 Word

 On receiving a SCHC ACK REQ or an All-1 SCHC Fragment,